Breathing Skin | ਸਾਹ ਲੈਣ ਵਾਲੀ ਚਮੜੀ

 How is the motion of a holy river translated to infrastructure?

-As one visits the House, the facade remains furtively invisible, blending into the neighbourhood's fabric.
-Only in the last moment of approach, it reveals itself as a spectacular backdrop, up-close and on the inside.
+For this project, we drew inspiration from the sacred Godavari to design a sculptural facade.
+As one approaches the House, the facade remains furtively invisible, blending into the neighbourhood's fabric.
+Only in the last moment, it reveals itself as a spectacular backdrop, up-close and on the inside.

-Expressed in neat lines, it behaves as a flowing landscape flipped vertically, to direct our collective vision to an open sky.
+Expressed in neat lines, it behaves as a flowing landscape flipped vertically, to direct the vision to an open sky.

 Relational Networks: From the geographic to the atomic, materializing the 'ebb and flow of bits', the most granular units of data